asbru-cm/asbru-cm/README.md

   $ sudo apt-get install asbru-cm
   ````

-Once installed on your system, type ````/opt/asbru/asbru```` in your terminal.
+Once installed on your system, type ````asbru-cm```` in your terminal.

 ### Testing new features

 Our master and the snapshots are being kept as stable as possible.
 New features for new major releases are being developed inside the "loki" branch.

-Beware that Loki can sometimes behave in a malicious manner to you.
-You might think of "sid"
+Beware that Loki can sometimes behave in an unexpected manner to you.
+This is somehow the same concept as the "[Debian sid](https://www.debian.org/releases/sid/)" release.

 You are welcome to contribute and test by checking out "loki" or by installing our builds.